joydeep-roy/Petrarch_Test_Suite/README.md

 - py test_script_ud.py

 Output of test_script_ud.py :
-The test suite generates report in "@" separated Text File, which can be inported in Excel.
-It reports the Text,  Parse Tree, Expected Output as per Petrarch and the Output from PetrarchUD
+The test suite generates report in CSV format.
+It reports the Text,  Parse Tree, Expected Output as per Petrarch, the Output from PetrarchUD, the verb and noun phrases.

 Limitations of Test Suite :
 Currently the test suite does  not support scenarios to validate errors.